-The Consumer Rights Act 2015 says goods must be as described, fit for purpose and of satisfactory quality.
-During the expected lifespan of your product you’re entitled to the following:
+The Consumer Rights Act 2015 says goods must be as described, fit for purpose, and of satisfactory quality.
+During the expected lifespan of the product, the customer is entitled to the following:

-- Up to 30 days – If your goods are faulty, you can get a refund
+- Up to 30 days – If the goods are faulty, a full refund

-- Up to 6 months – If it can’t be repaired or replaced, then you’re entitled to a full refund in most cases.
+- Up to 6 months – If it can’t be repaired or replaced, a full refund in most cases

-- Up to 6 years – If the goods do not last a reasonable length of time you may be entitled to some money back.
+- Up to 6 years – If the goods do not last a reasonable length of time, some money back

 As per the Consumer Contracts Regulations 2013, a consumer who purchases goods online has up to 14 days after receiving their goods (in most cases) to change their mind and be offered a full refund.